spokestack/react-native-spokestack/README.md

    */
   allowCellularDownloads?: boolean
   /**
-   * Wakeword and NLU model files are cached internally.
+   * Wakeword, Keyword, and NLU model files are cached internally.
    * Set this to true whenever a model is changed
    * during development to refresh the internal model cache.
    *